A bordered HF- algebra for the torus: Weighted A-infinity algebras and modules

 is the sum of all ways of inserting $k$ copies of $\omega$ into the sequence $(a_1,\dots,a_n)$ and then applying the operation $\mu_{n+k}$.
 In particular, $\mu_0^k=\mu_k(\omega,\dots,\omega)$. \end{remark}

-Let $T$ be a rooted, planar tree with $n$ distinguished \emph{input} leaves (which may not be the root).
-We call the vertices of $T$ other than the inputs and the outputs \emph{internal}.
+Let $T$ be a rooted, planar tree with $n$ distinguished \emph{input} leaves, and one distinguished output, the root.
+We call the vertices of $T$ other than the inputs and the output \emph{internal}.
+(Note that this definition allows for some leaves that are neither inputs nor the output.)
 A \emph{weight function} on $T$ is a function $w$ from the internal vertices of $T$ to the non-negative integers, with the property that any internal vertex $v$ with valence $1$ or $2$ has weight $w(v)\geq 1$.
-A \emph{weighted tree} is a planar tree $T$, a choice of input leaves for $T$, and a weight function on the internal vertices of $T$.
+A \emph{weighted tree} is a rooted, planar tree $T$, a choice of input leaves for $T$, and a weight function on the internal vertices of $T$.
 The \emph{dimension} of a weighted tree $T$ with $n$ inputs, $i$ internal vertices, and total weight $w$ is

 A weighted $\Ainf$ algebra structure on $A$ associates a map